wardeiling/FreeWise/README.md

 # FreeWise

-Becoming wise should not be locked behind a paywall (if you have the resources to host it yourself).
+Wisdom should not be locked behind a paywall (if you have the resources to host it yourself).
 FreeWise is a minimal self-hosted web application--inspired by [Readwise](https://readwise.io/)--for managing and reviewing highlights from books and articles.
 Built with FastAPI, SQLModel, and HTMX, it provides a simple interface for capturing highlights, organizing them, and scheduling daily reviews using spaced repetition principles.

+The web application is still _under development_.
+If you would like to contribute to this project, please do not hesitate to reach out and/or submit issues and pull requests.

 ## Quick Start